NullD4201/Armourers-Workshop-1.16-1/docs/index.md

 The most important point of porting is the cross-copatiblity with the source.
 If the file extension changes from `.armour`, the code should still support to import/export as `.armour`.

 You can see the total breakdown of the `armour` format [here](https://github.com/JeonDohyeon/Armourers-Workshop-1.16/blob/main/armour%20file%20format.md).
+It has the JSON too, but only for the test.

 *Tip: If the file extension changes it'll be one of these: `.armourx`, `.json`, `.xml`, or `.txt`.
 None of these are supported in AW 1.12.2.*